 Chkdsk C: / f / r / x

-Note that CHKDSK is required to be able to lock the drive, which means it cannot be used to check the system’s boot drive if the computer is in use.
-If your target drive is an external external disk or won’t boot, the CHKDSK process will start as soon as we enter the above command.
-However, if the target drive is a boot disk, the system will ask you if you want to run the command before the next boot.
+Note that CHKDSK is required to lock the drive, which means it cannot be used to check the system’s boot drive if the computer is in use.
+If your target drive is an external disk or won’t boot, the CHKDSK process will start as soon as we enter the above command.
+However, if the target drive is a boot disk, the system will ask you to run the command before the next boot.
 Type “yes” (or “y”), reboot the computer, and the command will run before the operating system loads, allowing it to have full disk access.

-A CHKDSK command can take a long time, especially when executed on larger drives.
-However, when it is completed, it will present a summary of the results including total disk space, byte allocation, and, most importantly, any errors that were found and corrected.
+A CHKDSK command can take a long time, exceptionally when executed on larger drives.
+However, when it is completed, it will summarize the results, including total disk space, byte allocation, and, most importantly, any errors that were found and corrected.

-The CHKDSK command is available in all versions of Windows, so those on Windows 7, 8, or XP can also follow the steps above to start scanning their hard drive.
+The CHKDSK command is available in all Windows versions, so those on Windows 7, 8, or XP can also follow the steps above to scan their hard drive.
 In the case of older versions of Windows, users can access the Command Prompt by going to Start> Run and typing “cmd”.
 When the Command Prompt result is displayed, right-click on it and select “Run as Administrator” to grant the program the privileges needed to execute CHKDSK successfully.

-One final note: we covered how to run CHKDSK in previous versions of Windows, and some users who have followed the recommended steps have been alarmed to find that their hard drive space is significantly reduced. after running the command.
-This result is due to a hard drive failure, as one of the key functions that CHKDSK performs is to identify and prevent bad sectors on the drive.
-A few bad sectors on an old drive will usually go unnoticed by the user, but if the drive fails or has a serious problem, you may have a large number of bad sectors, when mapped, and blocked by CHKDSK, apparently “stealing” a significant portion of your hard drive space.
+One final note: we covered how to run CHKDSK in previous versions of Windows, and some users who have followed the recommended steps have been alarmed to find that their hard drive space is significantly reduced.
+After running the command.
+This result is due to a hard drive failure, as one of the key functions that CHKDSK performs is identifying and preventing bad sectors on the drive.
+A few bad sectors on an old drive will usually go unnoticed by the user.
+Still, if the drive fails or has a serious problem, you may have a large number of bad sectors when mapped, and blocked by CHKDSK, apparently “stealing” a significant portion of your hard drive space.

 Hard Drive FireDramatization: practically non-hard drive cannot spontaneously combust.